iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 ```
 docker pull continuumsecurity/iriusrisk-tmvs
 ```
-You can pull the image previously or let Docker handle the pulling when running the container for the first time Latest version is 1.0.0 (01/12/2020)
+You can pull the image using a specific tag that matches the version or use the :latest tag.

+Latest version is 1.0.0 (01/12/2020)

 ## How to use